rickenator/Vyn/README.md

 ## 1. Introduction

 Welcome to the Vyb Programming Guide.
-This guide walks you through writing, building, and extending Vyb programs, from your first "Hello, Vyb!" to deep dives into the Vyb language internals and runtime. **Version 0.4.4** (freedom-1.0 series) delivers a robust systems programming language with an LLVM backend, native code compilation to standalone executables, a complete sized type system, pattern matching with `match` and `select` expressions, comprehensive control flow including `defer`, `break`/`continue`, resizable `Vec<T>` collections, complete string methods, a full math library, runtime type introspection (`typeof`/`typename`), unified name-first function syntax, generic function monomorphization, aspect/bind polymorphism, and comprehensive auto-serialization capabilities.
+This guide walks you through writing, building, and extending Vyb programs, from your first "Hello, Vyb!" to deep dives into the Vyb language internals and runtime. **Version 0.5.1** (freedom-1.0 series, in development) delivers a robust systems programming language with an LLVM backend, native code compilation to standalone executables, a sized type system, pattern matching with `match` and `select` expressions, comprehensive control flow including `defer`, `break`/`continue`, resizable `Vec<T>` collections, string methods, a math library, runtime type introspection (`typeof`/`typename`), unified name-first function syntax, compile-time monomorphized generics, aspect/bind polymorphism, a `fail`/`trap` error system, C-like enums, and comprehensive auto-serialization capabilities.

 ### 1.1 Purpose & Audience